khulnasoft/khulnasoft/internal/appliance/development.md

 ## Architecture overview

-The appliance frontend and reconciler backend communicate via the Sourcegraph ConfigMap.
+The appliance frontend and reconciler backend communicate via the Khulnasoft ConfigMap.
 The frontend drives the reconciler via changes to that ConfigMap.

 ## Adding a new service

 Note: the term "service" is overloaded.
-In this context, it refers to a Sourcegraph component, e.g. blobstore, or repo-updater.
+In this context, it refers to a Khulnasoft component, e.g. blobstore, or repo-updater.
 Sometimes you will see the word "component" used instead.

 The next 4 sections aim to act as a rough quickstart.
 Please also look at recent